 That 3rd email in the 5-day email course on stress and mental health is BOOM done!

 I have also continued watching the Fast Track Lab videos.
-Once I have watched more than just a couple I think Jonathan’s teachings will begin to cohere in my noggin and acted on soon.
+Once I have watched more than just a couple, I think Jonathan’s teachings will cohere in my noggin and acted on soon.